umbrellerde/functionfusion/optimizer/Readme.md

 # Optimizer

-Read the Cloudwatch logs of the functions, read the Report.
+Read the invocations from the bucket

-Do some magic to determine where a function should be placed.
+Do some magic to determine the next fusion setup

-Write the result into a bucket